soumyadipdas404/otpify/readme.md

 - **Enhanced Security**:
   - Support for a secret key for generating OTPs, adding an extra layer of security.
-  - Hashing of generated OTPs using SHA-256 for secure storage.
+  - Hashing of generated OTPs using SHA-256 for secure storage

 - **Improved Functionality**:
   - Configurable OTP length.